Since it is Friday I will continue my tradition of a more off-topic topic!

 Every now and then I come across a webpage where the writer attempts to include absolutely everything on a certain topic.
 They may also decide to put down everything they know related to the topic.
 And everything else they may be interested in at the moment they were writing the page.
 Just to make things even more interesting the page will often lack a logical structure.
 It is a pity since some such pages often include a lot of interesting information, but this is easy to overlook or miss.
 If the author is trying to make a particular point this can sometimes be lost in the general tidal wave.
 If you want to refer the reader to additional information use hyperlinks or, if writing in dead tree format, references!

 Now I have written a few overly long and somewhat rambling webpages myself over the years.
 A few of the more recent ones, however, I have been pleased with the conciseness of.
 Out of curiosity I pasted a few examples of these into the word processor for a crude word count.
 Several of these are under 2,000 words, with the longer ones a couple of hundred under 4,000.
+Hubspot suggests up to 2,00-2,500 words for a blog post.
+Medium suggests three to seven minutes reading time.

 This seems like a very useful set of guidelines.
 Two pages or less of plain solid text for a blog post.
 (Font size 12, Georgia, single spaced).
 4,000 words or less for a webpage, with less than half of that attractive.
 For longer works aim for under 15,000 words.
 If that is not possible aim for sections or chapters of less than this size.
 The latter strategy may also help towards the better structuring and presentation of the information.